okteto/samples/ruby/README.md

 # Ruby on Rails Sample App

-This example shows how to develop a Ruby on Rails web app with [okteto](https://okteto.com).
-It's based on [Ruby on Rails' getting started guide](https://guides.rubyonrails.org/getting_started.html).
+This example shows how to leverage [Okteto](https://okteto.com) to develop a Ruby on Rails Sample App directly in the cloud.
+The Ruby on Rails Sample App is deployed using raw Kubernetes manifests.

-This example works in any Kubernetes cluster.
-Cloud Native Development provides more value in remote Kubernetes clusters, but in order to make it simple to follow this guide, we recommend to use Docker for Mac (with Kubernetes support) or [minikube](https://github.com/kubernetes/minikube).
+Okteto works in any Kubernetes cluster by reading your local Kubernetes credentials.
+For a empowered experience, follow this [guide](https://okteto.com/docs/samples/ruby/) to deploy the Ruby on Rails Sample App in our [Free Trial Okteto Enterprise](https://cloud.okteto.com) offering.

+## Step 1: Install the Okteto CLI

+Install the Okteto CLI by following our [installation guides](https://github.com/okteto/okteto/blob/master/docs/installation.md).

-## Deploy the blog service
+## Step 2: Deploy the blog service

 Clone the repository and go to the rails-kubectl folder.